 Together with the zoological garden the Schönbrunn Palace and the bordering park area belong to the most popular touristic targets in Vienna.
 In any case Schönbrunn is one of the most visited sights in Austria.
 Over 3 million visitors to the palace are counted annually.

 The origin of the history of Schönbrunn lies in a hunting lodge from the 17th century.
 The plans to build a counterpart to Versailles were never carried out.
-But they constructed the biggest palace from Austria, which served as an imperial summer residence in Vienna.
+But they constructed the biggest palace in Austria, which served as an imperial summer residence in Vienna.

 The present appearance is mainly influenced through the building activities organized by Empress Maria Theresa in the 18th century.
 Along with this, several of the well known attractions of the spacious palace gardens came into being.
 That includes, among others, the Gloriette, the Neptune Fountain, the Roman Ruin and the Obelisk Fountain.

-In this free city-walks Top 10 listing you will find brief info and tips to the different attractions for young and elderly.
+In this free city-walks Top 10 Highlights listing you will find brief info and tips to the different attractions for young and elderly.
 Depending on your interest, you should calculate up to a whole day for your visit of the palace and the gardens.
 For the visit of the zoo you should reserve additionally at least half a day.